spacetelescope/drizzle/README.rst

 .. currentmodule:: drizzle

-The ``drizzle`` library is a Python package for combining dithered images into a single image
+The ``drizzle`` library is a Python package for combining dithered images into a single image.
+This library is derived from code used in drizzlepac.
+Like drizzlepac, most of the code is implemented in the C language.
+The biggest change from drizzlepac is that this code passes an array that maps the input to output image into the C code, while the drizzlepac code computes the mapping by using a Python callback.
+Switching to using an array allowed the code to be greatly simplified.

 Requirements
 ------------